Background Events - June 1940

 Italian

-steamer UMBRIA (9349grt) scuttled herself at Port Sudan after being brought
+UMBRIA (9349grt) scuttled herself at Port Sudan

 into port by sloop GRIMSBY.
 Light